arvindkc/data-science/README.md

 data-science
 ============

-Repository for data science projects
+This is a repository for data science projects